nghttp2/nghttp2/README.rst

                            Default: 256
         --ciphers=<SUITE>  Set allowed cipher list.
 The format of the string is described in OpenSSL ciphers(1).
+        --client-mode      Instead of accepting SPDY/HTTPS connection,
+                           accept HTTP connection and communicate with
+                           backend server in SPDY.
+This is for testing purpose.
         -h, --help         Print this help.